What is the main purpose of share capital in a company?

-- A.To pay dividends to shareholders
+- A.To distribute profits to shareholders

-- C.To provide a basis for corporate governance
+- C.To establish rules for corporate governance

-- D.To determine the company's credit rating
+- D.To influence the company's creditworthiness

 This topic focuses on the financial aspects of companies, including share capital, debentures, and financial reporting requirements.